Dedalus9/openscope-community-predictive-processing/docs/stimuli/bonsai_for_python_programmers.md

-# Bonsai for Python Programmers

-> Guide originally created by @jsiegle.

 # Bonsai: A Guide for Python Programmers

+> Guide originally created by @jsiegle

 Bonsai is a "visual reactive programming language," which, at its core, is a wrapper around the [ReactiveX](http://reactivex.io/) library with interfaces to many common I/O devices used for behavioral neuroscience experiments.
 ReactiveX is based on concepts from *functional programming*, which may be unfamiliar to those of us who spend the vast majority of our time writing *procedural* code in languages such as Python.
 This can make it difficult to follow the logic behind more complex Bonsai workflows, and can be a major impediment to constructing novel workflows.